EmperorArthur/AT86RF231_Radio/README.txt

 LED.h/c:			A simple LED controller for visual feedback.	(to change what pins are used edit LED.h) Debugger.c:			The main radio testing interface.
 This is what I'm using to make sure the radio is working. memdump.py:			A python script to help with radio testing.
 It doesn't do everything, but it will let you read all the registers.
+Radio_Frame.h/c:	This contains all the stuff for the frames sent and recieved by the radio.

 Notes:
 	Recieving data from either the serail console or the radio requires interupts to be enabled.
+	This code has asserts to prevent data access violations.
+		These safeguards won't stop you from messing up a radio frame.

 To Do:
 	Move the interupt handler from Debugger.c to radio-avr.h